foopis23/CS-321-Final-Project/README.md

 ## Other Information
-Project Presentation and Demo: https://youtu.be/oYlpWvCKpRU (has puzzle solution in the video) Project Website: https://foopis23.github.io/CS-321-Final-Project/
+Project Presentation and Demo: https://youtu.be/oYlpWvCKpRU (has puzzle solution in the video)

+Project Website: https://foopis23.github.io/CS-321-Final-Project/

 ### Exposed Commandline Variables
-In this project I left a lot of the code exposed to the global scope debugging, but also because its just kind of fun to play arouynd with that stuff.
-To use this you can just open the browser console (f12) and type in command.
+In this project I left a lot of the code exposed to the global scope for debugging, but also because its just kind of fun to play arouynd with that stuff.
+To use this you can just open the browser console (f12) and type in commands.

 #### Some Basic Use Commands